 - For the prioritisation of skills and a ‘wellbeing workforce’ to be recognised and actioned by the relevant government departments

 - For physical activity to be a top-tier priority for Public Health England, and for preventative health, led by activity policy, to be a key priority for the Department of Health

-- For local authorities and schools to have individual physical activity plans spanning the areas of active travel, leisure provision, active aging and to be supported by central government in the development of these strategies but also to be held to account by government
+- For local authorities and schools to have individual physical activity plans spanning the areas of active travel, leisure provision, active ageing and to be supported by the central government in the development of these strategies but also to be held to account by government

 Baroness Grey-Thompson has said she plans to expand this change in language to definitive action backed up by long-term investment.